aayushuppal/mysite/docs/blog/kangra-valley-train.md

     picture above.

     But that isn't the only reason I find this so captivating.
-Those mountains right in the backdrop are something I am fond of, the nooks and crevices etched on that landscape are more familiar to me than the lines on the back of my hand.
+Those mountains right in the backdrop are something I am fond of, the nooks and crevices etched on that landscape seem more familiar to me than the lines on the back of my hand.

     The line thins for a picture like this for someone like me, is it the picture I am looking at or the memory that